-They feed blood when a person or pet is sleeping or sitting still.
-After feeding, they hide in cracks and crevices of beds, bed frames, behind pictures, wallpaper, clocks, or under carpeting.
-They can survive long without food.
+Bed bugs feed on blood while a person or pet is sleeping or sitting still.
+Once they are done feeding, they hide in cracks and crevices in beds, bed frames, behind pictures, wallpaper, clocks, under carpeting, and other dark places.
+They can survive for long periods without food.

-Though bed bugs cannot fly, they can move fast over floors, ceilings, and walls.
-They hide in tight and dark places.
-But mostly, they are found within 8 feet of a human’s resting place.
+Although bed bugs cannot fly, they can move quickly across floors, ceilings, and walls.
+They tend to hide in tight, dark spaces, but they are most commonly found within eight feet of a person’s resting place.

-Bed bugs do not follow any particular schedule.
-Commonly, they feed at night, but they also feed during the daytime if they are hungry.
-After having the blood meal, their body swells and turn into a reddish color.
+Bed bugs do not follow a specific feeding schedule.
+Typically, they feed at night, but they will also feed during the daytime if they are hungry.
+After feeding on blood, their bodies swell and turn reddish in color.

 Bed Bug Lifecycle

-Usually, bed bugs have five developmental life stages.
-The immature life stage is called nymphs.
-Each nymph must take a blood meal to develop into the next stage.
-They shed their skin five times like other pests to grow larger.
+Bed bugs go through five developmental life stages, with the immature stage being called nymphs.
+To develop into the next stage, each nymph must consume a blood meal and shed its skin five times like other pests to grow larger.

-Under favorable situations, bed bugs can fully develop in less than a month.
-After shedding their skin five times, the nymphs become an adult.
-Adult bed bugs have the size of an apple seed.
+Under favorable conditions, bed bugs can reach full maturity in less than a month.
+After shedding their skin five times, the nymphs become adult bed bugs, which have the size of an apple seed.

-The female bed bug can lay lots of eggs together, each about the size of dust.
-They can give birth to three or more generations each year.
-Bed bug infestation will spread further as the infection increases.
-Also checkout Top 10 Best Glue for Styrofoam.
+A female bed bug can lay a large number of eggs at once, each about the size of dust.
+They can give birth to three or more generations each year, leading to the spread of a bed bug infestation.

 How Do You Know If You Have Bed Bugs In Your Home?

-Bed bugs are hard to spot.
-They may not spread any diseases directly but can be highly irritating and traumatic to live with.
-Nonetheless, bed bugs can get into your home through luggage, used beds or couches, clothing, etc.
+Bed bugs are challenging to detect, and they may not directly spread any diseases, but they can be highly irritating and traumatic to live with.
+Bed bugs can enter your home through luggage, used beds or couches, clothing, and other means.

-Their flattened body makes it easier to hide anywhere in tiny spaces.
-Then, it becomes tough to identify bed bugs if there are bed bugs in your home.
-Though bed bugs’ bites are painless, later, it causes itchiness and swellings.
+Their flattened body makes it easy for them to hide in tiny spaces, making it difficult to identify bed bugs in your home.
+While their bites are initially painless, they can cause later itchiness and swelling.